Shacking Up: Why I’m Not Married

 We’re the Dickster and Nanooch, Coach and Colette.
 He’s Monsieur le Patron toasting Madame le Chef.
 When the mood turns Italian, it’s Ricardo and Annunciatia.
 Could Husband and Wife sound sweeter?

-R. was 80 and I was 65 when we fell into each other’s lives, on a bright October day five years ago.
+R. was a widower and I was divorced when we fell into each other’s lives, on a bright October day five years ago.
 We’re both writers and love telling the story.
 “We met online, the old fashioned way.
 On line to buy smoked fish at Citarella.”

 Lots of big spenders ahead of us at the deli counter, none in a rush, on the Saturday before Halloween.
 May they all live and prosper, especially a tall white fortyish lawyer couple wordily comparing the varieties of olive as if they were picking a jury.
 They gave R. and me time to catch each other’s eye and size up each other’s baskets.
 He (Aran Islands sweater, Sean Connery eyebrows) was shopping for one.
 I (in catering mode) was feeding 20.
 Before you could say Wild-Caught Sockeye, we’d segued from chitchat (hot-smoked versus cold-smoked fish) to an artful exchange of data.